scipy/scipy.org/www/about.rst

 * SymPy_, for symbolic mathematics and computer algebra.
 * IPython_, a rich interactive interface, letting you quickly process data and test ideas.
-* The Jupyter_ notebook provides IPython functionality and more in your web browser, allowing you to document your computation in an easily reproducible form.
+* nose_, a framework for testing Python code, being phased out in preference for pytest_.

 Other packages
 ##############

-There are many more packages built on this stack - too many to list here.
+There are :doc:`many more relevant packages <topical-software>`.
 This is a brief overview of a few major ones:

-* Mayavi_ is a powerful and user-friendly framework for 3D visualization, built on top of the award winning Visualization Toolkit, VTK_.
+* The Jupyter_ notebook provides IPython functionality and more in your web browser, allowing you to document your computation in an easily reproducible form.
 * Cython_ extends Python syntax so that you can conveniently build C extensions, either to speed up critical code, or to integrate with C/C++ libraries.
 * scikit-image_ is a collection of algorithms for image processing.
 * scikit-learn_ is a collection of algorithms and tools for machine learning.
-* Further Scikits_ are available providing more specific functionality.
 * h5py_ and PyTables_ can both access data stored in the HDF5 format.

-See the :doc:`topical-software` page for more.

 .. _NumPy: http://www.numpy.org/
 .. _Matplotlib: http://matplotlib.org/